bishopb/clitest/README.md

 #### The `normalize` Attribute

 This attribute allows you to clean up or "normalize" the actual output *before* the comparison is performed.
-You can combine normalizers by providing a space-separated list (e.g., `normalize="ansi whitespace"`).
+You can combine normalizers by providing a comma-separated list (e.g., `normalize="ansi,whitespace"`).
+Captialization does not matter.

 * **`normalize="ansi"`**
   This strips all ANSI escape codes (used for color, bolding, etc.) from the command's output.